Adaptable Symbolic Music Infilling with MIDI-RWKV: Results

-Despite its performance benefits, state tuning should not be considered a replacement for LoRA.
-Because LoRA does not affect the initial state and state tuning does not affect the model weights, the methods can be used in conjunction.
-LoRAs are also generally more flexible, with more tunable hyperparameters, variable parameter counts, and the ability to use multiple at once.
-Future work should explore the possibilities of using the methods together.
+\paragraph{Base model comparison.} We compare our base model against three comparable models of Table~\ref{tab:specs}: Composer's Assistant (CA), MIDI-GPT, and MIDI-Mistral.
+In particular, for DAW integration, we compare against models lightweight enough to run on composers’ existing hardware, which frequently lack GPUs; we thus compare against other models in the 20-60M parameter range, with feasible CPU inference on edge devices. {We thus defer comparison with CA2 to Appendix~\ref{apx:reviewer2}, wherein we also compare to a diffusion baseline, Polyffusion~\citep{polyffusion2023}.} We do not compare against MMM due to being superseded by MIDI-GPT or MusIAC due to input schema incompatibility.

+Single-section infilling results are reported in Table~\ref{tab:ssi_obj} and random infilling in Table~\ref{tab:random_infilling}; entries are labeled "$N$-bar ModelName" and have "MIDI-" prefixes removed.
+MIDI-Mistral cannot operate on chunked inputs, so we stopped gathering results after single-section $N=4$.

+While the results are sometimes mixed, we conclude that MIDI-RWKV generally matches or outperforms comparable models on objective metrics in both single-section and random infilling, especially as task length grows.
+MIDI-RWKV soundly outperforms MIDI-GPT and MIDI-Mistral across all metrics, often by large margins, and compares favorably to Composer's Assistant, a 54\% larger model.
+We also do not find F1 score a particularly compelling measure, as outlined in Section~\ref{sec:metrics}.

+\paragraph{Finetuning comparison.} We report finetuning results in Table~\ref{tab:finetunes}, denoting by "LoRA \#" a LoRA trained with $r=\alpha=\#$ and "state" a state tuned model.
+We conclude that state tuning on a small subset of the POP909 dataset generally outperforms the base model and LoRA on objective metrics.

-\paragraph{Attribute control effectiveness.} We also evaluate adherence to the attribute controls of note density, note duration, and polyphony bounds in Figure~\ref{fig:acmain}.
+\paragraph{Attribute control effectiveness.} We evaluate adherence to attribute controls in Figure~\ref{fig:acmain}.
 The categorical control tokens are observed to be broadly effective, and the note density is on average around 1 note per bar of the desired amount.
-However, one must note that attribute control can go against consistency with context (e.g. rapidly swapping between high and low note densities); in this sense, 100\% success rate may not be desirable, as the model must weigh adherence to the prompt against musical coherence.
-Attribute control evaluations on POP909 between the models of Table~\ref{tab:finetunes} are available in Appendix~\ref{apx:acs}.
+However, one must note that attribute control can go against consistency with context (e.g. rapidly swapping between high and low note densities); thus 100\% success rate may not even be desirable, as the model must weigh adherence to the prompt against musical coherence.
+Evaluations on POP909 are available in Appendix~\ref{apx:acs}.

+\paragraph{StyleRank.} The StyleRank results are listed in Table~\ref{tab:stylerank_results}, where "Sets Closer to Corpus than Corpus to Corpus" is as in Appendix~\ref{apx:stylerank}.
+Since $p>0.05$ for all trials, we conclude that MIDI-RWKV is able to generate outputs consistent with the original material in style as quantified by StyleRank, even as objective length increases and the model has more room to deviate from the ground truth.